KabukiStarship/KabukiToolkit/kabuki/readme.md

 # `~/kabuki`

-This folder contains the Kabuki Toolkit library source code, a Visual Studio 2017 Project (kabuki_toolkit.sln), Eclipse Project, and CMake Project (CMakeLists.txt).
-Please @see `~/docs/quickstart-guide.md`.
+This is the root folder of the Kabuki VM

 ## Module Descriptions